-Jackson County Metropolitan Housing Authority is a Public Housing Agency in Wellston, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of April 5th, 2020, Jackson County Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Jackson County Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 19th, 2021, Jackson County Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Jackson County Metropolitan Housing Authority serves Jackson County.

 Open Jackson County Metropolitan Housing Authority Waiting Lists